Clo(o)k: Human-Time Interactions Through a Clock That "Looks": Design and Fabrication

-To achieve a simple and clean design for \cl{}, I used basic shapes, such as circles and triangles, to represent the clock face and base.
-The camera is positioned at the center of the clock face to maintain the appearance of a standard clock.
-This subtle placement allows users to initially perceive it as a normal clock, only to be pleasantly surprised by its intriguing behavior once they realize the central element is actually a camera.
-However, this design choice meant that the traditional clock mechanism, where all hands are attached to the centerpiece, could not be used.
-To overcome this, I utilized the hollow clock mechanism~\cite{hallow-clock} - the minute and hour hands are two rings driven by two sets of gears hidden in the base (Figure~\ref{fig:gear}).
+To achieve a simple, clean design for \cl{}, basic shapes such as circles and triangles were chosen for the clock face and base.
+Positioning the camera at the center preserves the appearance of a standard clock, allowing users to initially perceive it as an ordinary timepiece.
+The twist emerges when they realize the central element is a camera.
+However, this placement precluded the use of a traditional clock mechanism, where all hands attach at the center.
+Instead, the hollow clock mechanism~\footnote{\url{https://www.thingiverse.com/thing:4761858}} was adopted, with the minute and hour hands integrated into rings driven by concealed gear sets in the base (Figure~\ref{fig:details}).
+The 3D design was created using Fusion 360~\footnote{\url{https://www.autodesk.com/products/fusion-360/}} and Blender~\footnote{\url{https://www.blender.org/}}, and then exported as STL files to be printed.
+The rings and gears were printed with PLA using Prusa~\footnote{\url{https://www.prusa3d.com/}}, while the hands were spray-painted red.
+The base was printed using Fuse 1~\footnote{\url{https://formlabs.com/3d-printers/fuse-1/}} with powder for better quality.